Xi2 Capricorni

 This is an F-type main-sequence star with a stellar classification of F7 V Fe−0.5, where the suffix notation indicates the spectrum displays a mild underabundance of iron.
-It is around three billion years old with 1.2 times the mass of the Sun.
+It is around 3.5 billion years old and is spinning with a projected rotational velocity of 11 km/s.
+The star has 1.2 times the mass of the Sun and 1.5 times the Sun's radius.
+It is radiating three times the luminosity of the Sun from its photosphere at an effective temperature of 6,248 K.

 Although considered a single star, there is reason to suspect it forms a wide physical pair with the visual magnitude 10.94 red dwarf star LP 754–50.
 They have a projected separation of 28300±300 AU, with LP 754–50 having an estimated 0.55 times the mass of the Sun.
 If they are gravitationally bound, their orbital period would be around 3.7 million years.